KQM-git/TCL/characters/cryo/ganyu.md

 Celestial Shower grants a 20% Cryo DMG Bonus to active party members in the AoE.

-* Celestial Shower's Cryo DMG bonus can apply to itself and be snapshot.
+* **Celestial Shower's** Cryo DMG bonus can apply to itself if Ganyu casts subsequent bursts off cooldown within the radius of the prior burst.
+* **Celestial Shower** can be snapshot.
 {% endtab %}
 {% endtabs %}